 - Cloning tray with ridges

 Now cut the plant part which we will use the cloning from the “mother plant”.
+Want to know the Fastest Way to Root Clones?
 For fast cloning, experts recommend cutting the lower part.
 The closer the part will be to the roots, the quicker it will develop its own roots.
 After cutting the part, put it in cold water.

 When your plant cutting is ready to be planted, dip it into the rooting gel first and then into the rooting powder.
 After the dipping, poke the cutting into the pellets or any other medium you are using.
 Make sure the cutting remains still.
 When it is planted in the pellets, add a tablespoon of water to the base.
 This water will activate the rooting gel and powder.
 You can also use water spray for this purpose as well.
 Mist the base and also the whole plant with the help of spray.